 These findings are just a few of the trends we examine on the boards of the 200 top technology companies in the United States.

 Percent of boards with mandatory retirement age

 Percent of new directors with technology industry background

 Average compensation in stock awards

-Percent of boards that separate CEO and chair roles
+Percent of tech boards that separate CEO and chair roles